aforbesj/aforbesj/README.md

 Currently, I am actively seeking opportunities to make a tangible impact, leveraging my skills and passion in organizations that embrace innovation and harness the potential of data-driven insights.
 Let's join forces and create remarkable data-driven solutions!

 - 🔭 I’m currently working on:  NLP with GANs to generate scenes for TV shows
-- 🌱 I’m currently learning: Azure!
+- 🌱 I’m currently learning: Google Adv.
+Data Analytics and Google Business Intelligence
 - 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/aforbesj/)

 <!--